sergei-mironov/xkb-switch/README.md

 Bugs or Problems
 ----------------

+Admittedly, I only tested with a few different layouts that I used.
 If you find any bugs please let me know at ierton@gmail.com.
-Admittedly, I only tested with a few different layouts that I used, so if you've got some odd layout or set of layouts there may be problems.
-Please let me know.

 Sergey.